 But it does require you to take action.

-Unless you take action, the gaps accumulate.
+Unless you take deliberate action, the gaps accumulate.

 This guide explains how to protect your State Pension while living abroad, starting with understanding what you actually have now.
+More importantly, it walks through the exact decision points where most expats either protect their position or accidentally lock themselves out of recovering it.

 The new State Pension (introduced April 2016) requires 35 qualifying years for the full amount.

 The full new State Pension for 2025/26 is £230.25 per week, or approximately £11,973 per year.
+From 6 April 2026, this increases to £241.30 per week (£12,547.60 per year) through the triple-lock mechanism.

 For any entitlement at all, you need a minimum of 10 qualifying years.
 Below that, you receive nothing.
 You have to reach the 10-year threshold first.